f959/adb-turbo/README.md

 # ADB Performance Optimizer

-A web-based tool for Android performance tuning via ADB commands.
-Control 43 optimizations across 13 categories through a clean interface.
+A web-based tool to help you tune your Android device's performance using ADB commands.
+We've organized 43 optimizations across 13 categories in a clean, easy-to-use interface.

 ## Quick Start

+Getting started is easy!
+Just run:

 ```bash
 ./run.sh    # macOS/Linux
 run.bat     # Windows
 ```

-The server starts at **http://localhost:8765** and opens automatically in your browser.
+The server will start at **http://localhost:8765** and automatically open in your browser.

-**Stop server:** Press `Ctrl+C`
+**To stop the server:** Simply press `Ctrl+C`

 <table>
   <tr>